MetOffice/CSET/docs/source/contributing/code-review.rst

 diagnostic.
 The same ethics and standards apply to the science review as the technical review and for peer-reviewing journal articles.

-As with all reviews you need to keep an open mind and not allow previous expectations to impact your review.
+As with all reviews it requires an impartial approach to reviewing the code.
 If you personally do not like a diagnostic that does not mean it should not be included in CSET.
 You are not reviewing how good a diagnostic is.
-Instead you are reviewing whether the code does what it is supposed to do, how usable the addition is, and if there is enough information to allow the correct interpretation of the diagnostic by those new to the diagnostic.
-The descriptions of each part of the science review are put in the order they are recommended to be considered.
+Instead you are reviewing whether the code does what it is supposed to do, how usable the addition is, and if there is enough information to allow the correct interpretation of the diagnostic by those new to the diagnostic  through the appropriate use of documentation (docstrings, metadata entry to workflow etc.) along with journal references where appropriate.
+The descriptions of each part of the science review are put in the order they are recommended to be considered, not necessarily the order of importance.
+The idea is to provide comments in the appropriate parts of the code and an overview as part of the PR discussion.

 CSET Documentation
 ~~~~~~~~~~~~~~~~~~